calstyles/Car-Wash/README.md

 # Car-Wash
-This program simulates a car wash with Linked Lists
+This project simulates a car wash with Linked Lists